Jamshyd Godrej

 Jamshyd Naoroji Godrej is an Indian industrialist and member of the Godrej family, currently serving as managing director and chairman of Godrej & Boyce, the holding company of the Godrej group.
 Godrej & Boyce is a diversified business with a presence across 10 industry sectors.

+In October 2024, Jamshyd Godrej and Smita Crishna Godrej were ranked 22nd on the Forbes list of India’s 100 richest tycoons, with a net worth of $11.1 billion.

 Early life

 Jamshyd Godrej was born in Mumbai, India.
 He completed his schooling at the prominent Cathedral & John Connon School.
-He attended the Illinois Institute of Technology, studying mechanical engineering, and was appointed a director of Godrej & Boyce in 1974, becoming managing director in 1991 and chairman in 2000.
-In 2012, Godrej resigned from the board of Haldia Petrochemicals, prompting efforts by government of Bengal to retain him.
+He attended the Illinois Institute of Technology, where he studied mechanical engineering.
+He was appointed as the director of Godrej & Boyce in 1974, later becoming the managing director in 1991 and chairman in 2000.
+In 2012, Godrej resigned from the board of Haldia Petrochemicals, despite the prompting efforts by the government of Bengal to retain him.

 Career

 Jamshyd joined the Board of Godrej & Boyce Manufacturing Company Limited as a director in 1974.
 He led the group in the areas of home appliances, consumer durables, office equipment, industrial products, consumer products and services.
 He is currently the Chairman and Managing Director of Godrej & Boyce Manufacturing Company Limited.
 He is also the chairman of the CII Sohrabji Godrej Green Business Centre.

 In 2012, Forbes estimated his net worth to be $4.8 billion.